-Left Hand Watershed Center protects and restores watersheds for people and the environment using a science-based approach.
+Left Hand Watershed Center protects and restores watersheds for people and the environment using a collaborative and science-based approach.

 Lefthand Watershed in History

 Colorado’s First Inter-basin Water Transfer and the Coffin versus Left Hand Ditch Water Case

 How did an 1879 water conflict in the Left Hand Creek headwaters come to influence water law in nine western states?